migueldeicaza/mono-wasm/README.md

 This project is a work in progress.
 Feel free to ping me if you have questions or feedback: laurent.sansonetti@microsoft.com

+## Related repositories

+* [mono-wasm-mono](https://github.com/lrz/mono-wasm-mono): a fork of Mono with changes for a wasm32 target, used to build the runtime and compiler.
+* [mono-wasm-libc](https://github.com/lrz/mono-wasm-libc): a fork of the WebAssembly/musl C library with tweaks for our version of Mono and our JS glue.

 ## How does it work?

 An ASCII graph is worth a thousand words: